 Treat Orthostatic Intolerance

 Studies show that over 97% of those with ME/CFS have some form of Orthostatic Intolerance (OI), as do about 75% of those with fibromyalgia.
 Other terms under the OI umbrella include POTS (Postural Orthopedic Tachycardia Syndrome), Orthostatic Hypotension, and Neurally Mediated Hypotension (NMH).
 OI is such an integral part of ME/CFS that it was included in the new diagnostic criteria created earlier this year by IOM.
 Basically, OI means that our bodies can't hold a steady blood pressure and/or heart rate when we are upright, especially when we stand but also just sitting up.
 OI contributes to all of the symptoms of ME/CFS: fatigue, headaches, achiness, pain, sleep dysfunction, exertion intolerance and more.
 The good news is that treating OI often results in dramatic improvement in all symptoms!
 This post explains what OI is, how it affects us, and some treatment options, including my sons' experiences with Florinef, a treatment that allowed them both to return to school full-time.
 This post is specifically about using beta blockers to treat OI, a treatment that has dramatically improved life for my older son and I, allowing us both to be much more active without crashing.
-As I said in the introduction, trial and error is critical here - there are over three dozen different types of beta blockers on the market, available in a wide range of doses - it often takes trying several at different doses (always starting with the lowest possible) to find the one that is best for you.
+As I said in the introduction, trial and error is critical here - there are over three dozen different types of beta blockers on the market, available in a wide range of doses--it often takes trying several at different doses (always starting with the lowest possible) to find the one that is best for you.
 Beta blockers have been particularly helpful to me in conjunction with using a heart rate monitor.
 For more information, see my posts on Challenges in Diagnosing OI and Challenges in Treating OI.

 Treat Immune System Dysfunction